- Fulbright Awards

 University of Exeter Summer Institute

-The Fulbright Commission-University of Exeter Summer Institute is a four-week cultural and academic programme for US students held in London and at the University of Exeter in the UK.
+The Fulbright Commission-University of Exeter Summer Institute is a four-week academic and cultural programme for US students held at the University of Exeter in the UK.

-The theme of the institute is Leadership, Sustainability and the South West.
+The theme of the institute is Leadership and Sustainability.

 Participants in this summer school will:

 • Become an ambassador for studying in the United Kingdom, and for the prestigious internationally renowned University of Exeter.

-• Develop their knowledge in the academic programme of their choice on the University's prestigious International Summer School, be taught by world leaders in their field and receive credit they can transfer to their US University.
+• Develop their knowledge in the academic programme of their choice on the University's prestigious International Summer School and receive transfer credit to their home institution.

 • Make friends and experience life as a real student in the UK.

 The Institute will run from 28 June- 26 July 2014

-The four-week Institute includes a ‘Fulbright Week’ where students will explore the themes of leadership, sustainability and the environment through experiential and classroom learning with Exeter's leading academics.
-It will be followed by three weeks where Fulbright Summer Institutes students will integrate with the others on the University of Exeter’s International Summer School.
-Fulbright Summer Institute students will join one of eight accredited pathways.
+The four-week Institute includes a ‘Fulbright Week’ where students will explore the themes of leadership and sustainability through experiential and classroom learning with Exeter's leading academics.
+It will be followed by three weeks where Fulbright Summer Institutes students will integrate with the others on the University of Exeter’s International Summer School by joining one of the eight accredited pathways.

 For more information on the Institute see the Programme Outline under the Additional Information tab.